Introduction-to-Computer-Engineering/assignment-2-makeup-WalterJackie/Notes.md

 # bugs

-half the time progectiles dont do anything?
+half the time progectiles dont do anything? (fixed) *bug only present in make code micro:bit simulator*

-why are the points flashing?